chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - The reasons for using `unsafePartial` might not be well-documented/explained [Elm_PureScript_In_Depth_Overview]
 - Help/Documentation on using Pursuit's search could be better highlighted to draw more attention to it.
 [PureScript_First_Impressions]
 - Any conversations made on Slack that are worth keeping long-term (e.g. answers to stupid questions) do not persist long-term.
 This seems to contribute to new users asking the same questions again and again, taking time away from advanced users in the language from spending time on other more useful things.
 [The_State_of_Things]
+- Many questions asked in the FP Slack channel could be better asked on SO with the one asking the question notifying people on the FP Slack channel.
+This would make such 'documentation' persist longer than the Slack logs.
+[Discussion_about_WNTYAD]

 ### Things that can be improved